-Date: Submitted By: Address: Telephone: Email: Will any of the work co ntained in this bid be outsourced?YesNo If yes, please explain: General Information peen subject to suspension, debarment or criminal conviction by t e State of Rhode Island, or any other jurisdiction? the Yes No iciary and/or the State of Rhode Island ever terminated contractsYesNo with drawn from a contract with the AOSC, the Judiciary and/or the Sits performance?YesNo State een involved in litigation against the AOSC, the Judiciary and/or th YesNo ie your firm has been invo Rhode Island, please in any of the foregoing, please explain the circumstances below.
-If you lived in litigation against the AOSC, the Judiciary and/or the State of clude the case caption, case number and status.
-(If more space is separate sheet and submit with the bid.) of ls your company bond ed?YesNo Please describe the na ture and extent of all insurance coverage:
+Date: Submitted By: Address: Telephone: Email: Will any of the wo contained in this bid be outsourced?YesNo n: General Informat rm been subject to suspension, debarment or criminal conviction by ciary, the State of Rhode Island, or any other jurisdiction?YesNo Judiciary and/or the State of Rhode Island ever terminated contracts ause?YesNo • withdrawn from a contract with the AOSC, the Judiciary and/or the nd during its performance?YesNo m been involved in litigation against the AOSC, the Judiciary and/o Island?YesNo If you answered y s to any of the foregoing, please explain the circumstances below.
+I you or your firm has been involved in litigation against the AOSC, the Judiciary and/or

+Project: B2022009 - New Judiciary Website/Intranet Migration

+the State of Rhode Island, please include the co more space is needed, please attach separate •

+Is your company bonded?Yes No Please describe the nature and extent of all insurance coverage:

 Addenda

 The following Addenda have been received.
-The noted modifications to the Bidding Documents have been considered and all co sts are included in the Bid Sum.
+Documents have been considered and all costs •

+Addendum #1, Dated:

+References

+Please list at least four (4) companies (other than the to provide similar services: Judiciary) with whom you have contracted

+Addendum #2, Dated:

-Addendum #1, Dated:Addendum #2, Dated:Addendum #3, Dated:
+Addendum #3, Dated:

 Reference #1

 Company Name:

-Contact Person: Telephone #:
+Contact Person: Telephone:

 Contract Dates: to

 Reference #2

 Company Name:

-Contact Person: Telephone #:
+Contact Person: Telephone:

 Contract Dates: to

-References

 Reference #3

 Company Name:

-Contact Person: Telephone #:
+Contact Person: Telephone:

 Contract Dates: to

 Reference #4

 Company Name:

-Contact Person: Telephone #:
+Contact Person: Telephone:

-Contract Dates:
+Contract Dates: to